 Hands-on lab covers the removal, overhaul, and installation of medium and heavy-duty power train components.
-Students will work on single and double disc clutches, single and twin counter shaft transmissions, forward and rear differentials, axles, and drive lines.
-Work will be done on mock-up and live work according to the manufacturer's specifications.
-Corequisite: DM 230
+Students will work on single and double

 DMS 100 Introduction to DMS 1 Credit

 An introduction into ultrasound including medical applications.
 Description of the roles, responsibilities and the rules of the Diagnostic Medical Sonographer will be introduced.
 Also the indication and applications of the diagnostic procedures, safety, protection and imaging processing will be covered.
 Prerequisites: HC 117, HC 119, PHYS 100, MATH 102T